🏒 Industry Playbooks

 • Referral potential: Happy customers refer family and friends

-• Online competition: Great experience justifies in-store premium
+• Online competition: Great in-store experience justifies an in-person premium

 • Online scheduling availability